 Hello, Graphics Fairy friends, Diana from Dreams Factory here, it’s so nice to see you again!
-First of all let me wish you many blessings for the new year … and tons of new DIY creative projects! 🙂 I hope 2021 is treating you well so far, today we are kickstarting the year with a chic and lovely DIY project – it’s a DIY French Wood Burning Cutting Board!
+First of all let me wish you many blessings for the new year … and tons of new DIY creative projects! 🙂 I hope the new year is treating you well so far, today we are kickstarting the year with a chic and lovely DIY project – it’s a DIY French Wood Burning Cutting Board!
 We could easily categorize this project as a unique image transfer technique, one that can be used to embellish different wooden objects around your home.

 You can use for this project any old wood cutting board that you have around, you can buy a new one that you like or, if you are feeling adventurous, you can even cut your own cutting board!
 The cutting board of your dreams!
 We did the latter, Mr. Dreamy helped me again with the technicalities of cutting a round wooden board from a piece of beechwood.
 Just keep in mind that you need untreated, unstained and unpainted wood for the next steps to work properly.